You are here

-The monument’s marble steps are ideal for hunkering down with a picnic or just to catch your breath.
+The memorial’s marble steps are ideal for hunkering down with a picnic or just to catch your breath.
 Use a long-focus lens to look out over the cherry blossom-lined Tidal Basin and snap away.
-Otherwise, find plenty of nearby blossoms to frame a shot of the monument’s iconic portico and dome.
+Otherwise, find plenty of nearby blossoms to frame a shot of the memorial’s iconic portico and dome.

-DC’s newest memorial is on the banks of the Tidal Basin.
+The sculpture’s nickname, the Stone of Hope, comes from a line in King’s “I Have a Dream” speech.
 Let pink and white blossoms dot the foreground of a photo featuring the prominent statue—the 30-foot structure is surrounded by 182 new cherry blossom trees planted for the opening in 2011.

 Take either a two- or four-person paddle boat ride and see the blossoms from out on the water.
 Paddle out to the middle of the Tidal Basin for a panoramic shot of the trees.
 Or, float on to the Jefferson Memorial.